Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Famous Food Stalls/What to Eat

-- A-Sheng Seafood (阿昇活海鮮) This quick fry restaurant right at the front of night market seemed to be one of only two places that had customers when I visited.
+- A-Sheng Seafood (阿昇活海鮮, here) This quick fry restaurant right at the front of night market seemed to be one of only two places that had customers when I visited.
 Most of them were elderly men who probably live in the area.

-Besides those two restaurants, there were a couple dozen other food stalls surviving in the night market’s mostly empty aisles.
+Besides the above restaurant, there were a handful of other food stalls surviving in the night market’s mostly empty aisles (and this was years ago).
 I didn’t see any other customers walking around besides myself.
 To be honest, it was a little sad!

 Night Markets in Greater Kaohsiung